 If You Want to Vote Early

-Early voting at other sites begins the third Saturday (October 20, 2012) before an election and is open at a minimum from Tuesday through Friday from 12:00 p.m. to 8:00 p.m., and aturday from 10:00 a.m. to 6:00 p.m.
+Early voting at sites other than the county clerks’ offices begins the third Saturday (October 18, 2014) before the election and is open at a minimum from Tuesday through Friday from 12:00 p.m. to 8:00 p.m., and Saturday from 10:00 a.m. to 6:00 p.m.
 Contact your County Clerk for specific locations and hours.

 If You Want to Vote Absentee

 New Mexico allows anyone to vote absentee.
 No excuse is required.
 You can download an absentee ballot here.

 Absentee ballots applications may be requested from any County Clerk by mail, telephone, or in person until 5:00p.m. on the Friday (October 31, 2014) before election day.

 In Person: Visit your County Clerk’s office, complete an application, and cast your absentee ballot.
 You may vote in person there during regular business hours starting 28 days before Election Day (October 7, 2014) and ending at 5:00pm on the Friday before the election (October 31, 2014).